Making it easier to grow your law firm

 How will you generate invoices?
 Again, PMS can make this process fast and with fewer errors, as fields such as names and addresses can be filled in automatically.
 It can also sync with your accounting software (or it may already include accounting software), so that any invoice sent out is automatically added to your revenues and to your debtor's list (a list of the people who are due to pay you and the amounts they owe).

-The key is implementing a system that connects time recording to invoice generation, the general ledger (which lists all transactions and their details), and debtor days, so these accounting elements are linked and can be trusted.
-The fee-earners can then focus on client work and billable hours, rather than generating and chasing invoices, which can be delegated.
+The key to have a system that connects time recording to invoice generation, the general ledger (which lists all transactions and their details), and debtor days.
+This avoids the need to re-input information and means that all these accounting elements are linked and can be trusted.

 Book-keeping and tax